vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

    **Remark**: Creating two partitions is the minimum you have to do.
 However you will find in the literature that often there can be more partitions.
 However in our case two are enough.

     * Swap partition : half of the size of your memory
     * Data partition : We will create a single partition for all the rest.
-We won't try to be clever and create different partition for different folder.
+We won't try to be clever and create different partitions for different folders.

  Run the command below to start the partition manager :
    ```batch